History of the Jews in New Jersey: Colonial era

-20th Century
+20th century

-The 20th century brought new waves of Jewish immigrants: Sephardic immigrants from the Balkans and the Mediterranean in the 1910s who settled in New Brunswick and Atlantic City; Russian and Polish Jews fleeing pogroms in the 1920s who moved to Paterson, Jersey City and Newark; and Syrian Jews in the 1970s who moved from Brooklyn to Monmouth County.
+The 20th century brought new waves of Jewish immigrants: Sephardic Jews from the Balkans and the Mediterranean in the 1910s who settled in New Brunswick and Atlantic City; Ashkenazi Jews from Russia and Poland fleeing pogroms in the 1920s who moved to Paterson, Jersey City and Newark; and Mizrahi Jews from Syria in the 1970s who moved from Brooklyn to Monmouth County.

 Newark was a common destination for recent Jewish immigrants in the early 1900s: at one point, it had a community of over 80,000 Jews and nearly 100 Jewish cemeteries.
 Author Philip Roth incorporated his experiences growing up in Newark's Weequahic neighborhood in many of his novels, such as Portnoy's Complaint and The Plot Against America.
 Weequahic was home to 17 of Newark's 43 synagogues, a Hebrew school and the Hebrew Sheltering Home.
 In 1930, a third of the state's Jewish population lived in Newark.
 However, due to suburbanization and the 1967 Newark riots, most of the city's Jewish population left in the 1970s for other towns in Essex County, like Livingston, Millburn and South Orange.
 By 1977, it is estimated that only 500 Jews remained in the city.
 The arc of Newark's Jewish community is portrayed in Roth's "American trilogy" of three novels set in Newark: American Pastoral, I Married a Communist and The Human Stain.

-Another common destination was Paterson: as there was a thriving silk industry there, many immigrants came from the textile cities of Lodz and Bialystok.
+Another common destination was Paterson: as there was a thriving silk industry there, many immigrants came from the textile cities of Łódź and Białystok.
 At the height of the Jewish community, which declined in the later half of the 1900s, Paterson was home to eight synagogues and a mikvah.

-New Jersey was also home to the start of many Jewish newspapers during this time period, such as the Newarker Wochenblat (1910–1914), the Newark Jewish Chronicle (1921–1942), the Jewish Post (1934–1941), the Jewish Review (1929–Unknown), the Jewish News (1947–Present) and the Yated Ne'eman (1987–Present).
+New Jersey was also home to the start of many Jewish newspapers during this period, such as the Newarker Wochenblat (1910–1914), the Newark Jewish Chronicle (1921–1942), the Jewish Post (1934–1941), the Jewish Review (1929–Unknown), the Jewish News (1947–Present) and the Yated Ne'eman (1987–Present).

-In 1943, Rabbi Aharon Kotler moved his yeshiva, Beth Medrash Govoha, to Lakewood, New Jersey due to its thriving kosher hospitality industry.
-In the 1960s, the yeshiva had 250 students: in 2022, it had over 6,000.
+Rabbi Aharon Kotler moved his yeshiva, Beth Medrash Govoha, to Lakewood, New Jersey in 1943 due to its thriving kosher hospitality industry, feeling the town would be more welcoming to a yeshiva.
+The yeshiva had 250 students in the 1960s, and over 6,000 by 2022.

 The New Jersey Jewish farming community peaked in 1948, with approximately 100,000 to 150,000 Jews participating in farming.
 Due to the decline of small-scale farming in New Jersey and the G.I. bill, which allowed returning World War II veterans to go to college, most Jewish farmers had abandoned agriculture by the 1970s.